A Beginner’s Guide to Smudging Sage

 2018 has brought with it a kind of New Age renaissance.
 Where our homes were once filled with plants, art and throw pillows, they’re now filled with crystals, tarot cards and sage sticks.
 (Let’s be real—they’re now filled with plants, art, throw pillows, crystals, sage sticks and tarot cards.
 Our affinity for acquiring things knows no bounds.)

-Those who swear by crystals say the rocks have healing properties; hematite grounds your energy, agate helps you open up and lepidolite promises to bring some much-needed calm to your life.
+Those who swear by crystals say the rocks have healing properties: hematite grounds your energy, agate helps you open up, and lepidolite promises to bring some much-needed calm to your life.
 Tarot cards, on the other hand, offer direction—inviting introspection from those who dare to pose questions to the cards.

 The final element of this New Age trifecta, sage sticks, promise to cleanse and purify.
-Burn your herb of choice and smudge until your space feels lighter, more welcoming and free of negative energy/
+Burn your herb of choice and smudge until your space feels lighter, more welcoming and free of negative energy.

-The Low-Down on Sage
+The Lowdown on Sage

 At its core, sage is just a plant—specifically, a grayish blue-green bush found in North America and parts of Europe.
 Sage has clearly taken on additional significance over the years, largely thanks to indigenous peoples who’ve used the plant in spiritual ceremonies.

-Though specifics vary from culture to culture, most sage smudging rituals involve putting the plant in a container—often a shell, ball or some kind of smudge stick.
+Though specifics vary from culture to culture, most sage-smudging rituals involve putting the plant in a container—often a shell, ball or some kind of smudge stick.
 When burned, the plant emits smoke that you can waft over a given person or spread throughout a given space.

 MORE: Exactly Where to Buy Those Crystals You Love So Much